Renowned globally as a tourism favorite, the Turkish real estate investment proposition has come into focus in 2024.

 Mersin is known for citrus fruits, especially lemons—and may offer investors a more Turkish coastal atmosphere rather than more globalized Antalya.

-Investing Across Turkey: The Bottom Line
+Property Investment in Turkey: The Bottom Line

 We have explored the substantial potential for growth and return on investment outside of the saturated Istanbul market.